unevenmango/PublicGreyHackProjects/README.md

 .note
   localexploitation was just slapped in there so a better idea is needed altho the script works.
   I understand the script isent very helpfull for learning nor can you imagin me comfortable working with it.
+ALSO i beleive there is a bug that im neglecting to fix but wen this msg dissapears its fixed